 Executive Vice President, Chief Financial Officer and Chief Business Officer

-Mr. Keilty received his B.A. in biology from Clark University and his M.S. in bioinformatics from Brandeis University.
+Mr. Ham received his MBA from St. John’s University and his B.S. in Business Administration from Villanova University.

-Jeanette W. Kohlbrenner is vice president, human resources.
+Jeanette Kohlbrenner is vice president, human resources.
 She is responsible for Infinity’s human resource and organizational development functions.
-Ms. Kohlbrenner joined Infinity in 2006 with over 15 years of experience in senior human resource roles with life science and medical device companies, ranging from start-up to fully commercial, global organizations.
-Prior to joining Infinity, Ms. Kohlbrenner was the business unit director of human resources for Cambrex Biosciences, with responsibilities for pharmaceutical development and manufacturing locations in the United States.
+Ms. Kohlbrenner joined Infinity in 2006 with over 15 years of experience in senior human resource roles with life science and medical device companies, ranging from start-ups to fully commercial, global organizations.
+Prior to joining Infinity, Ms. Kohlbrenner was the business unit director of human resources for Cambrex Biosciences, where she was responsible for pharmaceutical development and manufacturing locations in the United States.
 Before Cambrex, Ms. Kohlbrenner worked at Syntonix Pharmaceuticals, where she served as director of human resources and a key member of the senior team working to build the company.
-Ms. Kohlbrenner also held human resource roles with Genetics Institute/Wyeth Pharmaceuticals, and Hewlett-Packard’s Medical Device business (now Philips Medical).
+Ms. Kohlbrenner also held human resource roles with Genetics Institute/Wyeth Pharmaceuticals and Hewlett-Packard’s Medical Device business (now Philips Medical).
 Early in her career, Ms. Kohlbrenner was a compensation and performance management consultant with William Mercer, a global leader in human resource consulting.

 Mr. Lee received his S.B. in Materials Science and Engineering from MIT.

-Dr. Palombella received his B.S. in microbiology from Rutgers University and his M.S. and Ph.D. in viral oncology and immunology from the New York University Medical Center.
+Dr. Palombella received his B.S. in microbiology from Rutgers University and his M.S. and Ph.D. in viral oncology and immunology from the New York University Medical Center working in the laboratory of Jan Vilček, M.D., Ph.D.
 He was also a post-doctoral fellow at Harvard University in the laboratory of Tom Maniatis, Ph.D.

 Ms. Toole received her J.D. from the Catholic University of America, Columbus School of Law and her B.S. in nursing from Villanova University.